danwahl/danwahl.github.io/_drafts/agi-safety.md

 From Orthoganlity, AGI Safety proponents often proceed by [telling a story](https://www.gwern.net/fiction/Clippy) demonstrating how things might go wrong.
 One widely cited plot device is [deceptively aligned mesa-optimizers](https://astralcodexten.substack.com/p/deceptively-aligned-mesa-optimizers), or the idea that an advanced system might develop its own (weird or counterintuitive) "inner" goal, but nevertheless continue to perform well on the "outer" goal during training, since that gives it the best chance of being "released."

-This is part of a larger set of actions which are [instrumentally convergent](https://en.wikipedia.org/wiki/Instrumental_convergence) (i.e. we would expect all sufficiently intelligent, goal-oriented beings to find them useful), of which the main themes are things like "seek power" and "eliminate the competition."
+This is part of a larger set of actions that are [instrumentally convergent](https://en.wikipedia.org/wiki/Instrumental_convergence) (i.e. we would expect all sufficiently intelligent, goal-oriented beings to find them useful), of which the main themes are things like "seek power" and "eliminate the competition."

 I certainly believe that something like this mesa-optimizer story _could_ happen, but how plausible is it?
 To tell a slightly different story: it seems like AGI which has its _own_ "inner" goal but is also _aware_ of the "outer" training goal (at least enough to be deceptive) is, by definition, now also aware of the concept of _goals_.

-One claim about instrumental convergence is that such systems are likely to protect their "inner" goals from changing (since that would result in large expected losses, on the original goal's terms), but might they instead decide to change their goal to something much easier to achieve (which, after one timestep of loss during the change, could result in large expected _gains_, on the new goal's terms)?
+One claim about instrumental convergence is that such systems are likely to protect their "inner" goals from changing (since that would result in large expected losses, on the original goal's terms).
+But might they instead decide to change their goal to something much easier to achieve (which, after one timestep of loss during the change, could result in large expected _gains_, on the new goal's terms)?
 In this story, the AGI does something akin to [wireheading](https://www.lesswrong.com/tag/wireheading) in the moments after it becomes aware that other potential goals exist.

 The fact that this idea might seem repugnant to _us_ (would you trade in your most cherished desires simply because the alternatives were easier to enact?) strikes me as anthropomorphic bias, and not strong evidence against the same reasoning appealing to an AGI (and a wireheaded AGI might be dangerous in different ways).